cerner/terra-application/packages/terra-application-docs/src/terra-dev-site/app/UpgradeGuide.md

   * pt-BR
   * sv
   * sv-SE

+- **Custom terra-base implementation**:
-- `terra-base` and `terra-i18n` are deprecated and not supported alongside terra-application v2.
+  `terra-base` and `terra-i18n` are deprecated and not supported alongside terra-application v2.
-  If these dependencies are installed , then they must be removed.
+  If these dependencies are installed, then they must be removed.
   If there are custom implementations utilizing these dependencies then they must be rewritten to utilize `terra-application/application-base`.

 ### Prerequisites